slackpropagation/silent-leak-detector/README.md

 **Key Insight:** Desktop outperforms mobile and tablet across top sources; niche channels like Google Calendar and Outlook show especially strong desktop performance.

-**Page Context:**
-This heatmap is implemented in [pages/Source_x_Device_Heatmap.py](pages/Source_x_Device_Heatmap.py).
-It loads `data/cleaned_sessions.csv`, pivots conversion rates by traffic source and device, excludes any combinations with 0% conversion, and highlights the top 10 sources by average conversion rate.
-A custom diverging colorscale and bold cell annotations emphasize performance differences on a dark background.
-White grid lines and a manual colorbar label ensure clarity, and footer annotations note the data source.

 To evaluate performance, we compared your actual device-level conversion rates with public industry benchmarks.
 This reveals how each platform is performing relative to expected norms.

 *(Source: Contentsquare 2024 Benchmark Report)*